 On 30 June 2009, in order to expand our global business, especially our business in Southeast Asia, IGG Singapore was incorporated in Singapore as a private company.
-Upon its incorporation, one ordinary share in the par value of one Singapore dollar was issued to our Company.
-On 1 October 2009, the capital of IGG Singapore was increased to Singapore dollar 1.5 million.
+Upon its incorporation, one ordinary share of one Singapore dollar was issued to our Company.
+On 1 October 2009, the capital of IGG Singapore was increased to 1.5 million Singapore dollars.
 In January 2010, our Group transferred our substantial overseas business together with intellectual properties and domain names to IGG Singapore.
-Currently, IGG Singapore is the business headquarter of our Group and is mainly engaged in the business of game development and operation.
+Currently, IGG Singapore is the business headquarters of our Group and is mainly engaged in the business of game development and operation.
 IGG Singapore's former name is "Skyunion Pte.
 Ltd.", which was changed to "IGG Singapore Pte.
 Ltd." on 14 July 2011.

-Conversion of the warrants under the Series A Preferred Shares Agreement into Series A-1 Preferred Shares
+Conversion of the warrants under the Series A Preferred Share Purchase Agreement into Series A-1 Preferred Shares

-On 21 August 2009, the Series A-1 Investors exercised the conversion rights of warrants granted to them under the Series A Preferred Shares Agreement at the conversion price of US\$1.1163 per Share and our Company issued 1,209,375 Series A-1 Preferred Shares to the Series A-1 Investors accordingly.
+On 21 August 2009, Series A-1 Investors exercised the conversion rights of warrants granted to them under the Series A Preferred Share Purchase Agreement at the conversion price of US\$1.1163 per Share and our Company issued 1,209,375 Series A-1 Preferred Shares to the Series A-1 Investors accordingly.